TeamSHIRO/KURO/CONTRIBUTING.md

 To ensure that your pull request is pass the checks, please ensure that you have completed the following:
 - [ ] You have signed the Developer Certificate of Origin (DCO) for all your commits.
 - [ ] You have run clang-format and clang-tidy on your code, and it passes all checks.
+- [ ] All files should be in lowercase when applicable.
+Preferably snake_case.

 ---